 The EU GDPR is a regulation designed to protect the privacy of individual's personal data and requires entities, including universities, to implement reasonable data protection measures to protect individuals's personal data and privacy against loss or exposure.

 The Georgia Tech EU General Data Protection Regulation Compliance Policy is located in the Policy Library, and can be accessed via the following link:

 Please review the policy to further understand the purpose, scope, definitions, and procedures.

-All Georgia Tech Data Stewards who collect or process personal data protected by the EU GDPR must document the lawful basis for the collection or processing of personal data and sensitive personal data they collect or process, why they collect it, and how long they keep it.
-Georgia Tech has prepared the following Lawful Basis form (hosted through a Qualtrics survey) to facilitate further discussions about what steps, if any, your area may need to take to comply with the regulation.
-Due to the types of questions asked in this form as well as the time it may take to complete, it may be helpful to preview the Lawful Basis form (PDF document) first before submitting your responses (via the Qualtrics survey link).
+All Georgia Tech units who collect or process personal data from the EU must document the lawful basis for the collection or processing of personal data they collect or process, why they collect it, who they share it with, and how long they keep it.
+Georgia Tech has prepared the following Lawful Basis form (hosted through a Qualtrics survey) to facilitate next steps, if any, your unit may need to take to comply with the regulation.
+Due to the types of questions asked in this form, as well as the time it may take to complete, it may be helpful to preview the Lawful Basis form (PDF document) first before submitting your responses (via the Qualtrics survey link).

 - EU GDPR Model Consent Form (Word document)

 Step 4: Are you protecting the data?
 Are you keeping the data only for the required time period?